Blogs & ColumnsElection 2012 | Victoria Benning

 (Domenico Stinellis, File/ Associated Press ) - FILE- Director Stephen Fung poses for portraits for the film ‘Tai Chi 0’ at the 69th edition of the Venice Film Festival in Venice, Italy, in this file photo dated Thursday, Aug.
 30, 2012.
 Fung has incorporated comic book-style graphic and heavy metal music into his movie ‘’Tai Chi 0,’’ as he reaches for a younger and perhaps global audience in his new martial arts film, the first installment of a trilogy.

-VENICE, Italy — Director Stephen Fung has incorporated comic book-style graphics and heavy metal music into “Tai Chi 0,” as he reaches for a younger and perhaps global audience in his new martial arts trilogy.
+CAPTIONFULLSCREEN VENICE, Italy — Director Stephen Fung has incorporated comic book-style graphics and heavy metal music into “Tai Chi 0,” as he reaches for a younger and perhaps global audience in his new martial arts trilogy.

 “We wanted to do something new, something that is not what you usually see in the traditional kung fu movie,” Fung said.
 “We wanted to break barriers.
 We wanted to test out the market.”